napari/napari/docs/source/explanations/rendering.md

 be necessary to use a `concurrent.futures` process pool instead of a thread pool.
-The downside of using processes is that memory is not shared between processes by default, so the arguments to and from the worker process need to be serialized, and not all objects can easily be serialized.
+The downside of using processes is that memory is not shared between processes by default, so the arguments to and from the worker process need to be serialized, and not all objects can be easily serialized.

 The Dask developers have extensive experience with serialization, and their library contains it's own serialization routines.
 Long term we might decide that Napari should only support threads internally, and if you need processes you should use Napari with Dask.
-How exactly Napari can interoperate with Dask is to be determined.
+Basically we might outsource multi-processing to Dask.
+How exactly Napari will interoperate with Dask is to be determined.

 ### B. Number of Workers